Fundidores de Monterrey

-Fundidores de Monterrey (English: Monterrey Smelters), officially Fundidores, are an American football team based in Monterrey, Mexico.
-The Fundidores compete in the Liga de Fútbol Americano Profesional (LFA), the top American football league in Mexico.
-The team plays its home games at the Estadio Banorte.
+Fundidores de Monterrey (English: Monterrey Smelters), officially Fundidores, were an American football team based in Monterrey, Mexico.
+The Fundidores competed in the Liga de Fútbol Americano Profesional (LFA), the top American football league in Mexico.
+The team played its home games at the Estadio Banorte.
+In January 2025, the franchise came under new ownership and was renamed Osos de Monterrey.

 History

 Origins

 Monterrey has an important American football tradition.
 It is home of two of the most popular college football teams: the Auténticos Tigres of the Autonomous University of Nuevo León and the Borregos Salvajes of the Monterrey Institute of Technology and Higher Education.
 The city was also home for a short time to the Mexico Golden Aztecs of the Continental Football League.

 In the late 90s, Monterrey had a semi-professional team playing in the Liga Nacional Master (Master National League), Cerveceros de Monterrey (Monterrey Brewers), who were national champions in 1995.

 Early years

 The Fundidores (Spanish for smelters or founders) were founded in September 2016 as part of the 2017 LFA's expansion, this expansion also included another team in the North of Mexico: the Dinos de Saltillo.
 The name is a reference to the city's Steel Foundry Company, that operated from 1900 to 1986 in what is now the Fundidora Park.

 The team debuted at the Liga de Fútbol Americano Profesional in the 2017 season.
 On week 2, at the game against the Dinos, former NFL player, Chad Johnson, made its debut (and only appearance) with the team and scored on a 41-yard touchdown reception to help the Fundidores win the game.
 Monterrey ended the season with a 2–5 record, not qualifying for the playoffs.

 For the 2018 season, the Fundidores failed again to qualify for the playoffs after finishing with a 2–5 regular season record.